Regular language

-In theoretical computer science and formal language theory, a regular language (also called a rational language) is a formal language that can be defined by a regular expression, in the strict sense in theoretical computer science (as opposed to many modern regular expressions engines, which are augmented with features that allow recognition of non-regular languages).
+In theoretical computer science and formal language theory, a regular language (also called a rational language) is a formal language that can be defined by a regular expression, in the strict sense in theoretical computer science (as opposed to many modern regular expression engines, which are augmented with features that allow the recognition of non-regular languages).

-Alternatively, a regular language can be defined as a language recognized by a finite automaton.
+Alternatively, a regular language can be defined as a language recognised by a finite automaton.
 The equivalence of regular expressions and finite automata is known as Kleene's theorem (after American mathematician Stephen Cole Kleene).
 In the Chomsky hierarchy, regular languages are the languages generated by Type-3 grammars.

 Formal definition

 The collection of regular languages over an alphabet Σ is defined recursively as follows: